Road traffic accidents with animals.

 What if an animal has caused you to be injured in a road traffic accident?

 If you have been injured as a driver or passenger on a road or carriageway, as a result of a road traffic accident with an animal, such as a horse, sheep, cow, or cat or dog, you may be able to pursue a claim for personal injury compensation, in addition to the repairs to the vehicle you were travelling in.

-Can I make a personal injury claim if the accident involved an animal?
+Can I make a personal injury claim for a Road Traffic Accident caused by an animal?

 Anyone who has been in a road traffic accident involving an animal can claim for personal injury compensation if the accident was not their fault.

 MG Legal’s expert personal injury solicitors have won personal injury compensation for thousands of injured clients, many of whom have been involved in a road traffic accident with animals.
 In more rural areas, road traffic accidents involving horses, cows, and other animals are actually commonplace, with the British Horse Society reporting 845 incidents involving horses and motor vehicles, including cars and motorcycles, being reported to them in 2019.

 If you have been in a road traffic accident caused by an animal, you are not alone.
 There are approximately 74,000 accidents involving deer each year in the UK, with vehicle damage, including repair costs, and total loss value of motor vehicles, estimated at around £17 million.